MissSkunky/MissSkunky/README.md

 ## short byi/byf/about me
 - i'm kinda annoying abt most topics
 - i have p bad anxiety, so if i don't respond to you, that's prob why :(
-- i am ***staunchly proship***, so if that's not cool w you, please block!
+- i am ***staunchly proship***(re: anti harassment, ship yucky stuff, all that), so if that's not cool w you, please block!
 - i'm bi, in my 20's, and tired
 ## dni
-- antis
-- minors. i have no prob w small talk, but i will not have full convos with kids
+- i don't really have a dni, but i will block if you're being overly annoying or just straight up harassing me
-- mha and hazbin fans (this is a JOKE idc what you like! some of y'all are annoying tho)
 ## interests (italic are heavy likes, bold + italic are hyperfixations)
 ### games
 - *stardew valley*